microsoft/fast/sites/website/src/docs/design-systems/creating-a-component-library.md

 ### Registering Library Components in an Application

-To register the component, an application author will import the registration and register it in their DesignSystem, overriding any properties as necessary:
+To register the component, an application author will import the registration and register it in their `DesignSystem`, overriding any properties as necessary:

 ```ts
 import { counter } from "your-package";